What Is Sexual Harassment?

 Each state is different concerning protections against sexual harassment.
 For example, Alabama allows an employee to sue an employer for sexual harassment based on whether an invasion of privacy has taken place.
 Vermont law requires every employer to adopt a policy against sexual harassment.
 Other states have no specific law prohibiting or punishing sexual harassment and instead rely on federal law.

 Learn more about state-specific laws on our sexual harassment legal answers page.

 Applying the Definition

-- In a hostile work environment claim, whether a reasonable person in the position of the plaintiff would have thought the environment to be hostile.
+- Whether a reasonable person in the plaintiff's position also would have thought the environment was hostile

-Note: If the alleged victim willingly participated in sexual banter or risqué jokes, it will be more difficult for them to prove that they have actually been harassed.
+If the alleged victim willingly participated in sexual banter or risqué jokes, it may be more difficult for them to prove that they have actually been harassed.

 Dispelling Sexual Harassment Myths

 - Only women can be harassed: This is not true.
 Courts have ruled that anyone can be harassed by anyone, regardless of gender identity.

 - A woman can't harass another woman, and a man can't harass another man: This is not true.
 In Oncale v.
 Sundowner Offshore Services, Inc., the U.S. Supreme Court recognized that illegal sexual harassment can occur between people of the same sex or people who identify as gender non-binary.